mmpataki/mmpataki.github.io/_posts/2025-12-19-jvm-perf-4d-tensor-p1.md

 Hey!!
 You kept reading... welcome back!

-> <span style="font-size: 0.8em">For those who landed here directly, this is the part 1 of the series - [Taking JVM on a performance ride (4D tensor)]({% post_url 2025-12-18-jvm-perf-4d-tensor %}).
-I suggest you to take a look at the intro page before reading this.</span>
+> For those who landed here directly, this is the part 1 of the series - [Taking JVM on a performance ride (4D tensor)]({% post_url 2025-12-18-jvm-perf-4d-tensor %}).
+I suggest you to take a look at the intro page before reading this.

 <br>